hal9ai/hal9/website/src/pages/index.md

 ## Getting started

-Create and share a chatbot in seconds as follows:
+Create and share a chatbot in seconds by running the following commands:

 ```bash
 pip install hal9